-- Performance prompts ask each student to create and present a performance or product based on the criteria outlined in the task.
-Although students perform as part of an ensemble, each student's performance is assessed individually. - Students must also respond to short-answer questions and prompts.
+- Performance prompts ask each student to create and present a performance or product based on the criteria outlined in the task. - Students must also respond to short-answer questions and prompts.
 Their answers may be written or oral.
 All written work must be completed on the response sheets provided.
 Oral responses may be recorded to facilitate scoring and to document each student's performance.